MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/high-quality-message-extension.md

 ---
-title: Message extension plugin guidelines
+title: Message extension for Copilot guidelines
-description: Learn about the guidelines and criteria to create a plugin for your message extension that can be associated with copilot. ms.topic: how-to
+description: Learn about the guidelines and criteria to create a plugin for your message extension that can be associated with Copilot. ms.topic: how-to
 author: v-preethah
 ms.author: surbhigupta